ThePhD/sol2/docs/source/usertypes.rst

 * Containers get pushed as special usertypes, but can be disabled if problems arise as detailed :doc:`here<api/containers>`.
 * You can use bitfields but it requires some finesse on your part.
 We have an example to help you get started `here, that uses a few tricks`_.

-.. _here that uses a few tricks: https://github.com/ThePhD/sol2/blob/develop/examples/usertype_bitfields.cpp
+.. _here, that uses a few tricks: https://github.com/ThePhD/sol2/blob/develop/examples/usertype_bitfields.cpp
 .. _Lua: https://github.com/ThePhD/sol2/blob/develop/examples/usertype_advanced.cpp#L81
 .. _C++: https://github.com/ThePhD/sol2/blob/develop/examples/usertype_simple.cpp#L51